 Schoone Oordt Country House: Our full report

-We believe that Schoone Oordt was built as the first girl's school in Swellendam.
+We believe that Schoone Oordt was once used as the first girl's school in Swellendam.
 Over the years it has had a few owners, each adding or changing aspects of the house.
 In 1983, the property was declared a national monument and in 2003 it was bought by Richard and Alison Walker who, after almost five years of restoration, have given it a new lease of life.

-Our viewSchoone Oordt Country House is a beautiful abode with a friendly and inviting atmosphere and good-quality accommodation.
-It offers a convenient base to explore Swellendam, and the surrounding areas.
+Schoone Oordt Country House is a beautifully restored guesthouse with friendly staff, an inviting atmosphere and good-quality accommodation.
+It offers a convenient base to explore Swellendam and the surrounding area.

-- Ideal length of stay: 1–2 nights
+- Ideal length of stay

 Food & drink